MagnusOpera/Terrabuild/CONTRIBUTING.md

 We develop mainly on macOS and Ubuntu - with limited support for doing development on Windows.
 Feel free to pitch in if you can to improve situation.

 `Makefile` contains several targets.
 The ones you care are:
-1. `build`: build Terrabuild
+1. `build`: build Terrabuild.
+This is the default target.
+1. `parser`: rebuild parser and start build.
-1. `test`: build and run tests
+1. `test`: build and run tests.
-1. `dist-all`: build and publish all artifacts
+1. `self`: build and self buid/test/publish again.
-1. `self-build`: build Terrabuild, which is used to self-build
+1. `self-test-all`: use published version to run integration tests.
+1. `dist`: publish as standalone tool.
-1. `tb-build`: build Terrabuild using locally installed Terrabuild
+1. `terrabuild`: build/test/publish Terrabuild using locally installed Terrabuild.

 You probably also want to install current Terrabuild distribution: `dotnet tool install --global terrabuild`

+Use `dotnet tool install --global --prerelease terrabuild` if you want pre-release version instead.

 ## Submitting a Pull Request